 The Greystone Mansion is a Tudor Revival home with English gardens built in 1928 by Architect Gordon Kaufmann.
 The 55-room, 46,000 sq ft (4,300m2), sits on 18.3 acres of land, and cost over $3 million to build.
 It is ornate inside and out!
 Films here include Spiderman (1, 2, & 3), Austin Powers Goldmember, The Prestige, and many more.

-More interesting than the lavishness of the estate is the murder/suicide that happened inside.
+More fascinating than the lavishness of the estate is the murder/suicide that happened inside.
 The home was built by oil baron E.L.
 Doheny as a gift to his only living son Ned.
-Ned moved in with his wife and five children in December, 1928 and by February, 1929 he was shot and killed inside the home by his secretary.
-Allegations speculate that the deaths happened as a result of involvement of the Teapot Dome Scandal.
+Ned moved in with his wife and five children (and allegedly his male secretary lover) who shot and killed him inside the home.
+Wealth, pressure, and The Teapot Dome Scandal.

 Today, Greystone Mansion & Gardens (The Doheny Estate) is owned and operated by the City of Beverly Hills.
 The grounds are a park that’s open daily, and the mansion interior is open for tours, special events, and concerts.
 Greystone is an elegant Beverly Hills estate that’s free and open to the public.